foxhackerzdevs/packet-auditor/README.md

 ## 💡 Notes

-* Designed for educational and debugging purposes
+* Designed for learning, debugging, and lightweight monitoring
-* Not intended as a full intrusion detection system
+* Not a full intrusion detection system
 * Use only on networks you own or are authorized to monitor